 Hansel from Basel - the cutest socks you’ll ever see.
 Socks can make an outfit!
 Look for their ‘Made in Japan’ socks.
 (I’m not so sure about the ethics or sustainability of the other lines of socks that they carry.)

-Many of our dresses from the current collection are a rich, earthy tones which means they go with just about anything.
+We try to always feature rich, earthy tones in our collecitons, which means they go with just about anything.
 You can focus on an accent color in the dress or just go for a bold color which would be versatile year round.
 I love playing with textures and colors!
 Share your style on social media, and please tag us so we can share too! #pyneandsmithstyle